fraygit/SailsJs-Mysql-Association-Tutorial/README.md

 1. Create Driver
 2. Create the car then associate the driver
-..driver: result.id
+*driver: result.id
 3. Update the Driver to associate with the Car
-..Now retrieving the Car model, you can use the populate function to get the associated model:
+*Now retrieving the Car model, you can use the populate function to get the associated model:

 ```javascript
 	viewCar: function(req, res){